Limit Multiplicity For Unitary Groups and The Stable Trace Formula: Acknowledgements

 \section{Acknowledgements}

-This work was initially part of the author's doctoral thesis.
+This work was initially the author's doctoral thesis.
 She is grateful to her advisor Matt Emerton for many years of conversations, ideas, insights, and support.
-She also thanks James Arthur, Nicolas Bergeron, Laurent Clozel, Rahul Dalal, Shai Evra, Tasho Kaletha, Simon Marshall, Colette M{\oe}glin, Peter Sarnak, and Joel Specter for helpful conversations, correspondence, and advice.
-She is grateful for support from the Natural Sciences and Engineering Research Council of Canada, and acknowledges support from the Charles Simonyi Endowment at the Institute for Advanced Study.
+She also thanks James Arthur, Nicolas Bergeron, Laurent Clozel, Rahul Dalal, Shai Evra, Tasho Kaletha, Colette M{\oe}glin, Sarah Peluse, Peter Sarnak, and Joel Specter for helpful conversations, correspondence, and advice.
+A special thanks to Simon Marshall for an attentive reading that picked up some issues in an earlier version.
+She also thanks the anonymous referees for useful feedback which led to many improvements and clarifications.
+Finally, the author is grateful for support from the Natural Sciences and Engineering Research Council of Canada, and was supported by the Charles Simonyi Endowment at the Institute for Advanced Study.